jluterek/awesome-ecommerce/README.md

 ### <a name="support"></a>Support

 - [HelpScout](https://www.helpscout.com) - An all-in-one customer service platform that helps you balance everything your customers need to be happy.
-- [Intercom](https://www.intercom.com) - The Business Messenger you and your customers will love
+- [Intercom](https://www.intercom.com) - The Business Messenger you and your customers will love.
 - [Zendesk](https://www.zendesk.com) - Zendesk makes customer service better.
 We build software to meet customer needs, set your team up for success, and keep your business in sync.

 ### <a name="tax"></a>Tax